maros/Zway-MotionTrigger/README.md

 This module creates a virtual binary switch device to turn on/off the trigger.
-Current operation mode (triggered, on, off) is indicated by the icon color.
+Current operation mode (triggered, on, off) is indicated by the icon color. metrics:level stores the mode of the trigger, and metrics:triggered weather a device is currently triggered or not.

 # Events